 You may be offered an organ from a deceased donor that is thought to be high risk for spreading certain infections according to the Center for Disease Control (CDC) guidelines.
-Donors are considered “high risk” because of what the CDC deems to be a high risk behavior such as prostitution, intravenous drug use, or homosexuality.
+Donors are considered “high risk” because of what the CDC deems to be a high risk behavior such as prostitution, intravenous drug use, spending time in prison or male homosexuality.
 Blood tests are done on potential donors to look for viruses such as HIV, Hepatitis B, and Hepatitis C. While no test is perfect, false negative results rarely occur.
-Using data from organ, tissue, and blood donors we know there is a small chance, between 1 in 60,000 to 1 in 2,000,000, that an infectious agent could be passed on.
+Using data from organ, tissue, and blood donors we know there is a small chance, 1 in 60,000 to 1 in 2,000,000 that an infectious agent could be passed on.
 We believe that the risks of accepting the organ are very small or we would not suggest that you accept it.
 The transplant coordinator will inform you whether or not the donor is a high risk donor at the time you receive the heart offer.
 You would then decide whether to accept this type of heart.
 If you choose not to accept the heart, you will not lose your place on the waiting list.
 However, we cannot predict when another organ may be available for you.
 If you do decide to accept an organ from a high risk donor, more blood testing will be completed before going to the OR for the transplant and again after transplant.

 ♥ When to call the transplant coordinator while on the UNOS wait list for heart transplant

-- If you have an infection or taking antibiotics.
+- If you have an infection or taking antibiotics

-- If you receive a blood transfusion.
+- If you receive a blood transfusion

-- If you are hospitalized.
+- If you are hospitalized

-- If you plan to travel more than one hour away from home.
+- If you plan to travel more than one hour away from home

 ♥ Financial planning for transplant